 My road came to an unexpected halt on November 9, 2010.

-That morning, I was bicycling to work when a garbage truck turned across a city bike lane.
+On that day, I was bicycling to work when a garbage truck drove into a Philadelphia bike lane.
 I was in that bike lane.

-A team of trauma surgeons saved my life, but they had to amputate my left leg.
-My body and life were forever changed.
+A team of trauma surgeons saved my life, but they had to amputate my left leg above the knee.
+The accident changed my body and health forever.

 The journey of a thousand miles begins with one step.

-I am a person of ability and disability.
+I am a person with ability and disability.
 I travel in the space between.
 These are my postcards.

 Monday, September 25, 2017